Naar to Mustang

 With more than 25 experience of running trekking and climbing holidays in Nepal, we can fairly claim to be the experts

-- A ground breaking trek across the Teri La
+- A classic trekking holiday in Nepal across the remote Teri La

 - Trek through the remote Damodar Himal